 The UW Oshkosh campus is an area with a very high volume of pedestrian traffic.
 It is imperative that drivers obey the speed limit and be aware of their surroundings.
-The speed limits on all streets crossing and bordering campus is 25 MPH.
-The speed limit in all university parking lots is 5 MPH.
+The speed limits on all street crossing and bordering campus is 25 mph.
+The speed limit in all University parking lots is 5 mph.
 No one wants to be involved in a crash.
 Please be careful.

 Speed related stopping distances:

 Drunk driving continues to be an ongoing problem at UW Oshkosh.
 The UW Oshkosh Police Department actively enforces Wisconsin’s drunk driving laws.
 Our officers attend the state Standardized Field Sobriety Testing and Impaired Driver Detection courses.